digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/arch-considerations-upgrading.rst

 ================
 To successfully upgrade Daml applications, it is crucial to ensure data continuity, minimize downtime, and maintain compatibility across distributed deployments.
 Follow the best practices to mitigate challenges and employ strategic approaches to support backward compatibility, testing, and rollback.

-* Recommended approach: Adopt an approach that integrates an asynchronous rollout with a synchronous switch-over and avoid the risks of uncoordinated switch-overs.
+* Recommended Approach: Adopt an approach that integrates an asynchronous rollout with a synchronous switch-over and avoid the risks of uncoordinated switch-overs.
 * Challenges: Comply with the requirements to mitigate challenges associated with asynchronous rollouts, mixed-version deployments, and zero-downtime upgrades.
-* Backward compatibility: Follow the backward-compatible practices specified for Daml models and backend code, managing backward-incompatible changes and avoiding package name conflicts.
+* Backward Compatibility: Follow the backward-compatible practices specified for Daml models and backend code, managing backward-incompatible changes and avoiding package name conflicts.
-* Testing and rollback: Thoroughly test v2, validate mixed-version compatibility, and ensure a seamless rollback to v1 if needed by either unvetting or rolling forward.
+* Testing and Rollback: Thoroughly test v2, validate mixed-version compatibility, and ensure a seamless rollback to v1 if needed by either unvetting or rolling forward.